stevencox/stars/README.md

 | Spark         | 1.2.2    | Analytics     | Mapreduce, Graph, ML, Streaming engine.      |

 ### **Platform**

+Underlying applications is a highly scalable container orchestration platform with support for long running tasks, scheduled jobs, and support of dynamic service discovery.

 * **Discovery**: Services are discovered and routed automatically via DNS.
 * **Services**: Long running services are managed with Marathon.